Silejonu/Linux-desktop-post-install/README.md

 # To-do

 - [x] Support for Fedora Workstation
+- [ ] Comments cleanup / translation
+- [ ] Translate text with `gettext`
+- [ ] Install `webp-pixbuf-loader` only desktops that require it for Fedora
+- [ ] Automatically set the correct application to open WEBP files on Fedora
 - [ ] Automatically configure Linux Mint's mirrors (probably not feasible)
-- [ ] Comments cleanup / translation